 What Is an Asbestos Lawsuit?

-If you were harmed by asbestos exposure, you deserve compensation for your lost wages, medical bills, and pain and suffering.
+If you were harmed by asbestos exposure, you deserve to be compensated for your medical expenses, pain and suffering, and more.

 Types of Asbestos Lawsuits

 Asbestos lawsuits fall under the category of product liability lawsuits, as they generally allege that an asbestos-containing product made a person sick or caused their death.